 Basically, AAC can be tools, systems, devices or strategies.
 These tools help a person communicate, when they cannot rely on speech.
 Perhaps your child has not started talking.
 Perhaps you have lost your ability to speak.
 Perhaps your speech comes and goes.
 Maybe speaking is harder than other ways to communicate.
 AAC can help.

 There are many reasons why a person may not be able to communicate using speech.
 They may have a developmental disability which has affected the development of speech.
 They may have an acquired disorder that has affected the person’s ability to speak.
 Many people with different communication difficulties, speech impediments and disorders can benefit from AAC.

 Communicating without speech

-A person who does not speak will quickly learn that some things are easy to communicate (e.g. reaching for the TV remote to suggest you want to change the channel), and some things are hard (e.g. that the TV show reminds you of a family member who is gone).
+A person who does not speak will quickly learn that some things are easy to communicate (e.g. reaching for the TV remote to suggest you want to change the channel).
+They also learn that some things are hard to communicate (e.g. that the TV show reminds you of a family member who is gone).